metal-face/metal-face/README.md

 # 👋🙂 Good Day

-My name is Bryan Hughes (aka metal-face), and I am a full-stack software developer.
+My name is metal-face, and I am a software developer.

 I program using:
 - React